uyuni-project/sumaform/README_ADVANCED.md

 Some modules have a `product_version` variable that determines the software product version.
 Specifically:

 - in `server`, `proxy` etc. `product_version` determines the SUSE Manager/Uyuni product version,
+- in `server_containerized`, `proxy_containerized` etc. `product_version` determines the SUSE Manager/Uyuni product version - this is currently the recommended setup for head,
 - in `minion`, `client`, etc. `product_version` determines the SUSE Manager/Uyuni Tools version.

 Legal values for released software are: